civkit/documentation/roadmap.md

 ## Staking Credentials

-[Staking Credentials](https://github.com/civkit/staking-credentials-spec) are anti-DoS tokens enabling a server to protect its ressources by requesting the client a pre-payment in an exchange of a privacy-preserving credentials.
-For the CivKit, this enables the market board to manage their publication space ressources in a fashion aligned with the clients incentives.
+[Staking Credentials](https://github.com/civkit/staking-credentials-spec) are anti-DoS tokens enabling a server to protect its ressources by requesting the client obtain a pre-payment in an exchange of a privacy-preserving credentials.
+For the CivKit, this enables the market board to manage their publication space resources in a fashion aligned with clients incentives.

 CivKit aims to offer good interfaces for clients softwares, where they can access market board services over standard Nostr or Lightning communication channels.